googleads/googleads-mobile-unity/README.md

 This repository is a fork from the [Google Mobile Ads Unity Plugin](//github.com/googleads/googleads-mobile-unity) repository.

-In this source code AppHarbr SDK is integrated into the Google Mobile Ads Unity Plugin as Publishers are integrating AppHarbr SDK on Native Applications on Android/iOS.
+In this source code, AppHarbr SDK is integrated into the Google Mobile Ads Unity Plugin as Publishers are integrating AppHarbr SDK on Native Applications on Android/iOS.

 AppHarbr's modifications are specific for Ad Quality and obviously transparent to the publisher.